A key focus will be on further energy reduction and transitioning our energy supply to renewable energy sources.

 The University's Sustainability Plan for 2017-20 sets pathways for the University's longer term sustainability objectives, including a transition to carbon neutrality by 2030.
 A key focus will be on further energy reduction and transitioning our energy supply to renewable energy sources.

-A major component of the University’s $9.1m agreement with the Clean Energy Finance Corporation (CEFC) is nearing completion with various sized Solar photovoltaic (PV) panels having been installed at sites around the University's main campuses.
+A major component of the University’s $9.1m agreement with the Clean Energy Finance Corporation (CEFC) has been completed with various sized Solar photovoltaic (PV) panels having been installed at sites around the University's main campuses.

 The high quality panels and inverters have a service life of 20 years and will require minimal maintenance.
 The savings generated will be used to pay off the CEFC loan and invest in further carbon neutral initiatives.